lix-pm/lix.client/README.md

 ### How to use non-minimized versions of the shims?

-By default the shims are minimized to accelerate loading.
+By default the shims generated as a jsnode target by this project are minimized to accelerate loading.
 For developing or debugging lix that can be a problem, here is how to unminimize them:

 1. In `Build.hx` find a line with ncc like `cmd('npm run -- ncc -m build $file');`,